How vision, passion and paint propelled us to global leadership and partnerships with the world’s largest companies

 As students, Isabel, Bibi, Becky, and I almost immediately focused on three trends: materials innovation, printed electronics, and the promise of the smart home and wearable revolution.
-In retrospect, I can see that we were successful at combining these areas into a vision of minimal electronic devices that could be placed intimately around the body or seamlessly in the environment.
+In retrospect, I can see that we were at combining these areas into a vision of minimal electronic devices that could be placed intimately around the body or seamlessly in the environment.
 A vision that still drives us today.

 But there was a catch.
 The prototyping materials available threatened to constrain our vision.
-We wanted to create a new category of devices that could seamlessly integrate into any material or environment.
+We wanted to a new category of devices that could seamlessly integrate into any material or environment.
 But early experiments with copper tape and wires didn’t achieve what we wanted.
 We couldn’t deliver our most radical ideas without also rethinking the materials that we used for prototyping.
 It didn’t take long to realize that what we needed was conductive ink.

 A quick search on Amazon today reveals that there are many conductive inks, paints, and pastes available for purchase.
 But this wasn’t true in 2009.
 We couldn’t get a hold of a single gram.
 Not from an academic laboratory or a global player like DuPont, Henkel, or 3M.
-Utterly ignorant of the complexity of the task in front of us, we decided to formulate our own conductive ink.
+Utterly ignorant of the complexity of the task in front of us, we had an to formulate our own conductive ink.

 Our drive to rapidly prototype our ideas gave us three critical criteria for our new material.
 First, it had to be easy to apply on a wide variety of substrates, like acrylic or water-based paint.
 Second, it needed to be compatible with screen printing.
 Third, it had to be air drying and safe for a novice user to handle.